open-compass/BotChat/README.md

 """
 ```

 .
-For each chatbot, we set the temperature to 0 (if applicable), and set the dialogue round to $$N$$ ($$N=16$$ in our experiments, including the first two chats) to generate conversations.
+For each chatbot, we set the temperature to 0 (if applicable), and set the dialogue round to $N$ ($N=16$ in our experiments, including the first two chats) to generate conversations.
 When generating the next chat, the system prompt and all previous chats will be provided to the LLM as the prompt.
 We demonstrate the process using the following pseudo codes:

 ```python
 # Let's say we have a system prompt "SYS", 4 existing chats "[chat1, chat2, chat3, chat4]",